top of page

 RB | ASU | 5’11 | 215

-Strengths: Skattebo is a versatile back who had a tremendously productive season.
-He plays with a very low centre of gravity and really excels in traffic.
-Skattebo plays with patience and vision, constantly waiting for blocks to develop.
-He seeks out contact and truly enjoys punishing defenders.
-Skattebo has impressive contact balance, remaining upright even when knocked through traffic Weaknesses: Skattebo has an unconventional bowling ball build and doesn’t have homerun speed Bottom Line: Skattebo is a natural football player who should be able to find a valuable role at the next level.
+Strengths: Skattebo is a versatile back who put together a tremendously productive season.
+He plays with a low centre of gravity and excels in tight spaces.
+Skattebo shows patience and vision, consistently waiting for blocks to develop.
+He seeks out contact and seems to relish punishing defenders.
+His contact balance is impressive, often staying upright through heavy traffic.
+Weaknesses: Skattebo has an unconventional, bowling-ball build and lacks true home-run speed.
+Bottom Line: Skattebo is a natural football player who should carve out a valuable role at the next level.

 Grade: Round 3